 As defined in Grant County School Board Policy 03.23253, if the victim requests it, school personnel will report an act of domestic violence and abuse or dating violence and abuse to a law enforcement officer.
 The report will be discussed with the victim prior to contacting law officers.
-The reporting requirements covering domestic violence and abuse or dating violence and abuse outlined above for not relieved school personnel of the duty to report any known or suspected abuse, neglect, or dependency of a child pursuant to KRS 620.030.
+The reporting requirements covering domestic violence and abuse or dating violence and abuse outlined abov of a child pursuant to KRS 620.030.
 The separate reporting requirements cover abuse, neglect, or dependency of a child committed or caused by a parent, guardian, or other person exercising control or supervision, or a person in a position of authority or special trust.
-If a professional as defined in KRS 209A.020., has reasonable cause to believe that a victim with whom she/he has had a professional interaction has experienced domestic violence and abuse.
+If a professional, as defined in KRS 209A.020., has reasonable cause to believe that a victim with whom she/he has had a professional interaction has experienced domestic violence and abuse.
 Those materials will include information about how she/he may access regional domestic violence programs under KRS 209.160 or rape crises centers under KRS211.600, and information about how to access protective orders.